CarmenasRules/ProyectoFinal/README.md

  http://carmenasrules.herokuapp.com/

  ## Notes about the code
-I am very proud of this code because my colleague Adrián Gómez and I worked very hard to achieve what we had set out to do.
+We are very proud of this code because we worked very hard to achieve what we had set out to do.
 This project was a challenge for us.
 We always knew what we wanted to do but we did not know how to do some things.
 Still, we decided to continue.
 We learned a lot in this project, we managed to do what we had thought at first, and most importantly, we grew as web programmers.
-Of course, I want to thank my colleague Adrián Gómez.